COVID-19 (Novel Coronavirus): Please click here for FAQs: Impact of COVID-19 on Human Subjects Research

 Drugs: Any research involving a drug or device, whether FDA approved or not, requires IRB approval.

 Drugs, drug combinations, or biological agents which have not been approved by the FDA for that use may require an IND (Investigational New Drug) number from the FDA.
-Please see here for a Decision Chart that will help you determine whether an IND application needs to be submitted to the FDA, or whether you should request an IND Exemption determination from the FDA or the BMC/BU Medical Campus IRB.
+Please see here or at the bottom of this page for a Decision Chart that will help you determine whether an IND application needs to be submitted to the FDA, or whether you should request an IND Exemption determination from the FDA or the BMC/BU Medical Campus IRB.
 The decision chart provides guidance on evaluating whether use of a drug or biologic is exempt from the IND requirements; and also provides links to FDA Guidance documents and contact instructions for requesting an IND exemption determination from the FDA.

 More information about drug and device requirements may be found by contacting us or at the following links: